mbartsch/eks-plugin/README.md

   * The Discover process look for a IAM Profile that has the trust relationship with eks.amazonaws.com

 ```
-kubectl plugin eks-cluster --action=create --cluster-name=demo
+kubectl plugin eks --action=create --cluster-name=demo
 ```

 ## Todo
-- [ ] Move it to use 'trees' instead of a single command
+- [x] Move it to use 'trees' instead of a single command
 - [ ] error handling
-- [ ] auto configure $HOME/.kube/config
+- [ ] Auto configure $HOME/.kube/config
+  - [x] Create the output to be place in $KUBECONFIG to stdout
 - [ ] Write the plugin in python to be more portable
     - [ ] boto3 issue is blocking this problem.